robrich/kubernetes-hands-on-workshop/00-Install/Minikube.md

    Copy and paste these environment variables into every terminal you'll use through this course.

-   Start a new terminal?
-You'll need to re-run this step.
+   For every new terminal you start today, you'll need to re-run this step.

    You'll need to set similar variables in any IDEs with Docker plugins.
 See the setup for [VS Code](https://code.visualstudio.com/remote/advancedcontainers/develop-remote-host#_a-basic-remote-example) for example.